JimLynx/fundpin/README.md

 ![Quicksand font example](readme-assets/logos/quicksand-font.png)

 - Content - "Jost" font (with fall-back font of Sans-Serif), clean and balances well with the Headings.
+A consistent font-weight of 300 Light and Normal has been used throughout.

 ![Jost font example](readme-assets/logos/jost-font.png)